lucasvegi/Elixir-Refactorings/README.md

   ** (MatchError) no match of right hand side value: {:error, 2, 4}
   ```

-  Note that the only behavioral difference between the original and refactored code is that a different error is raised when the pattern matching does not occur (i.e., ``MatchError``).
+  Note that the only behavioral difference between the original and refactored code is that a different error is raised when the pattern matching does not occur (*i.e.*, ``MatchError``).
 This could be compensated for by using the error-handling mechanism of Elixir, as shown in [Converts guards to conditionals](#converts-guards-to-conditionals).

+* __Side-conditions:__
+  * There are no preconditions for this refactoring;

+  * Since different types of errors are raised between the two versions of the code (*i.e.*, `CaseClauseError` and `MatchError`), fully preserving the original behavior—including this aspect—may require compensation through error handlers (*e.g.*, ``try..rescue``).

+  These side conditions are based on definitions written by Tamás Kozsik *et al.* in this paper: [[1]](https://doi.org/10.1016/j.future.2017.05.011)

 [▲ back to Index](#table-of-contents)
 ___